 The PATHS program engages current PATHS Scholars to serve as ambassadors for Mines in outreach and recruitment efforts at Colorado high schools and community colleges.
 Ideally, PATHS Scholars reconnect with their own high school or community college to represent the PATHS program and encourage promising CS students to apply to become future PATHS scholars and, more generally, to attend Mines.

 PATHS Scholars/Mines Ambassadors will learn skills to recruit and engage diverse populations of prospective students.
-Every scholar/ambassador will adopt a partner school and serve as a role model and mentor to prospective students there through onsite face-to-face interactions 2-4 times a year.
+Every scholar/ambassador will work with a partner school and serve as a role model and mentor to prospective students there through onsite face-to-face interactions.
 Occasionally, ambassadors will meet with interested students after school to discuss steps those students should be taking toward college (e.g., preparing for the SAT or ACT, taking higher-level math courses, the importance of computing in society, etc.) and to encourage them to consider Mines, generally, and PATHS, specifically, on their path to a future career.

 The ambassador role and other PATHS community functions typically will involve a time commitment of two (2) hours per week.
 Given this ambassador role, PATHS applicants must have interest in performing outreach to K-12 students.
 The PATHS program views current Scholars themselves to be the best ambassadors of the PATHS program to actively recruit high-potential future participants.